Last Updated on: 27th June 2023, 10:37 am

 What Does A Parrot’s Tongue Look Like?

-- Anchor the tongue
+- Anchor the tongue.

-- Allow it to expand and contract
+- Allow the tongue to expand and contract.

 Why Do Some Parrots Have Black Tongues?

-How Parrot Tongues Work?
+How Do Parrots’ Tongues Work?

 Why Do Parrots Move Their Tongue?

 Parrots use their tongues to explore the world around them, using their tongues to:

 They’ll also move the tongue to shape air and sound, enabling them to mimic human speech and make other clicking sounds, especially those normally exclusive to mammals.